Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU

-All MPI all-reduce tests were analyzed using OpenMPI 5.0.5 and CUDA 12.4.0.
+All all-reduce tests on Delta were analyzed using OpenMPI 5.0.5 and CUDA 12.4.0 using copies to and from host memory managed by OpenMPI.
 All processes were assigned to the GPU adjacent to their NUMA region.
 Each benchmark was run $10$ separate times to demonstrate reproducibility.
 All plots contain error bars showing the run to run variation of the algorithms.

-Figure~\ref{fig:std_vs_lane} compares the performance of a standard \texttt{MPI\_Allreduce} operation against the multi-lane optimization.
+Figures~\ref{fig:std_vs_lane1} and \ref{fig:std_vs_lane2} compare the performance of a standard \texttt{MPI\_\-Allreduce} operation against the multi-lane optimization.
 These tests are using a single process per GPU, and using all four GPUs available per node on Delta.
 While the standard algorithm outperforms multi-lane at the smallest data sizes, the multi-lane algorithm yields significant speedups for larger all-reduces.
 The speedups for the multi-lane algorithm increase with node count, achieving $2.1$x speedups at $32$ nodes.

 Figure~\ref{fig:mult_ppg} shows the performance of a standard \texttt{MPI\_Allreduce} when varying the number of processes per GPU from $1$ to $16$.
 Performance continually improves as the number of processes per GPU increases.
 Further, these speedups increase with node count through $16$ nodes, yielding over $1.7$x speedup at $32$ nodes.